htc-class/homework-site/src/markdown-pages/week-31.md

   - `id_rsa` should be set to `-rw-------`
 - congrats, you've made an ssh key, now we just need to get the public key onto another server so we can use it.
 - cat out the _public_ key and copy it
 - next, one time we're going to `ssh` into the practice machine I made using a password.
 To do that, type `ssh <your-name>@ssh-practice.howtocomputer.link`.
-The password is the one I showed you in class yesterday.,
+The password is the one I showed you in class yesterday.
 - once you're connected to the practice computer, make a `~/.ssh` folder and inside it, create an `authorized_keys` file that contains **one line** -- the ssh public key you copied in step 15.
 - exit out of the practice computer, which will bring you back to the HTC computer.
 - now, you should be able to connect to the practice computer **without being prompted for a password**.
 Try it by typing `ssh <yourname>@ssh-practice.howtocomputer.link`.
 If you get in without typing the password, it worked!
 If not, try to review the previous steps carefully checking if you did each on correct.